Audi A3 Interior

 - "Once seated, adults and children will find legroom that is seriously compromised.
 Those over six feet will find headroom an issue, too (your author's head pressed firmly against the padded ceiling).
 The second row's only salvation is that the large windows and standard glass roof allow a lot of light into the cabin so it doesn't feel claustrophobic.
 As a full-time family-of-four vehicle, there are much better sedans." -- Autoblog

-Standard features in the 2015 Audi A3 include a panoramic sunroof, a 10-speaker audio system, HD Radio, satellite radio, Bluetooth, automatic windshield wipers and headlights and Audi’s MMI infotainment system, which includes a retractable display.
-Available features include adaptive cruise control, forward collision warning, lane departure warning, a rearview camera, front and rear parking sensors, proximity key, push-button start, iPod integration, a 14-speaker Bang & Olufsen audio system and Audi Connect, which uses a 4G cellular connection to provide a WiFi hot spot and Google Maps navigation data.
-Audi’s available MMI Navigation Plus is also available, and includes voice control and a touchpad input that allows you to write out your destination using your fingertip.
+Standard features in the 2015 Audi A3 include dual-zone automatic climate control, a panoramic sunroof, a 10-speaker audio system, HD Radio, satellite radio, Bluetooth and Audi's MMI infotainment system, which includes a retractable display screen.
+The A3 Cabriolet also comes with a soft-top convertible roof that can be opened or closed at speeds up to 31 mph.
+Available features in the A3 include adaptive cruise control, forward collision warning, lane departure warning, a rearview camera, front and rear parking sensors, push-button start, iPod integration, a 14-speaker Bang & Olufsen audio system and Audi Connect, which uses a 4G cellular connection to provide a Wi-Fi hot spot and Google Maps navigation data.
+Audi's available MMI Navigation Plus is also available, and includes voice control and a touchpad input that allows you to write out your destination using your fingertip.

 Automotive experts note that the A3's dashboard is straightforward because most important functions are controlled through the MMI system.
 Most reviewers think the retractable MMI screen is sleek, and some say that simple, console-mounted controls make MMI one of the most user-friendly infotainment systems on the market.